nhatch/mnist/README.md

 An investigation into neural networks using the [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits.

-Currently the softmax classifier has an error rate of about 10%.

 ## MNIST Viewer

 A simple page for viewing MNIST images.